Sage-Bionetworks/CommonCompute/README.md

    ```
    packer build config.json
    ```

+Amazon AWS credentials are required to be set as environment variables for `AWS_ACCESS_KEY` and `AWS_SECRET_KEY`.

-If the build does not work, check that source AMI is current, look here: https://github.com/awslabs/cfncluster/blob/master/amis.txt
+If the build fails because an AMI cannot be found, check that source AMI is current, look here: https://github.com/awslabs/cfncluster/blob/master/amis.txt and update the `builders` section `source_ami` in [config.json](config.json).

 ## CfnCluster